tarun-227/ros2_tarun/README.md

 class NumberPublisher(Node):
     def __init__(self):
+        """
+        Constructor function called once when the node object is created.
+        Initializes the publisher, timer, and the starting number.
+        """
         super().__init__('number_publisher')
+        # Create a publisher on topic 'number' with message type Int32 and queue size 10
         self.publisher_ = self.create_publisher(Int32, 'number', 10)
+        # Create a timer to call 'timer_callback' every 1 second
         self.timer = self.create_timer(1.0, self.timer_callback)
+        # Initialize the number to be published
         self.i = 0

     def timer_callback(self):
+        """
+        Called every 1 second by the timer.
+        Creates a message, sets the data to current number, publishes the message, logs info, and increments the number.
+        """
         msg = Int32()
         msg.data = self.i
         self.publisher_.publish(msg)